Plant DetailShow Menu

 Description

-They are winter hardy in USDA hardiness zones 10 through 12.
-They prefer bright indirect light and will tolerate low light conditions.
-Moist, well-drained, soil mixture of loam and sand is recommended.
+They prefer bright indirect light yet will tolerate low light conditions.
+A moist, well-drained soil mixture of loam and sand is recommended.
 Avoid overwatering and protect them from cold drafts.
-They are adaptable and can thrive in the humidity levels of most homes, but if your home is very dry consider a humidifier.
-They are typically slow-growing and will not need to be repotted very often.
-Propagated by leaf cuttings, stem cuttings, or divisions, depending on the species.
+They are adaptable and can thrive in the humidity levels of most homes, but if the home is very dry, consider a humidifier.
+They are typically slow-growing and will not need to be repotted often.
+Propagate pepperomia by leaf cuttings, stem cuttings or divisions, depending on the species.

-Peperomia plants are perfect plants for a desk or tabletop in the home or office.
-Some species are perfect for hanging baskets while others can be used in terrariums.
-The decorative foliage will bring a splash of color to any indoor space.
+In North Carolina, many species of peperomia are used as houseplants or greenhouse plants.
+They are perfect plants for a desk or tabletop in the home or office.
+Some species are perfect for hanging baskets, while others can be used in terrariums.
+The decorative foliage will accent any indoor space.

-Insects, Diseases, and Other Plant Problems: Monitor for mealybugs, spider mites, aphids, scale, fungus gnats, and whiteflies.
-Root rot and yellowing or curling of the leaves indicate overwatering.
+Insects, Diseases, and Other Plant Problems: Monitor for mealybugs, spider mites, aphids, scale, fungus gnats and whiteflies.
+Root rot and yellowing or curling of the leaves indicates overwatering.
 To prevent leaf spots, avoid wetting the leaves and provide good air circulation.
 Direct sunlight can scorch the leaves.

 See this plant in the following landscape: